Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 3: Etosha Park to Swakopmund – Namibia

-After an early breakfast, we depart the magical Etosha and head into the Damaraland where we can interact and support the Himba and Damara woman that display their crafts for us.
+After an early breakfast, we depart the magical Etosha and head into Damaraland, where we can interact and support the Himba and Damara women who display their crafts for us.
 In the shadow of the Brandberg, we enjoy a roadside lunch.

 • Meals included: Breakfast & Lunch